yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Adding a background

-First, find the background image resource according to the path of `assets/textures/background` in **resource manager**.
+First, find the background image resource according to the path of `assets/textures/background` in the **Assets** panel.
 Click and drag this resource to the **Canvas** node in **Arrangement editor**.
 Don't release the mouse until the **Canvas** node is highlighted orange, which means a subnode using `background` as the image resource will be added.

 ![drag to canvas](quick-start/drag_to_canvas.png)